Making withdrawals from your funded BCEX account is simple. You can withdraw crypto Bitcoin, depending on what you have saved.

 Click here to open the exchange site and click on “Log in.”

-Click on “Account” and type in your desired Bitcoin.
+Click on “Balances” and type in your desired Bitcoin.
 You can also manually scan the currency list, then click on “Withdraw.”

-Choose your currency, then type in your preferred amount to withdraw and click on “Submit”.
+Choose your currency, then type in your preferred amount to withdraw and click on “Confirm”.